 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of drafters is predicted to drop by 3% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of drafters is predicted to have little or no change from 2018-2028.
 The average salary of a drafter differs depending on the type of drafting they do.
-For instance, the BLS reported that the average salary of architectural and civil drafters was $53,470 as of May 2015, and the average salary of mechanical drafters was $56,610.
-Electrical and electronics drafters earned an average of $62,890 at that same time.
+For instance, the BLS reported that the average salary of architectural and civil drafters was $56,700 as of May 2018, and the average salary of mechanical drafters was $59,010.
+Electrical and electronics drafters earned an average of $64,400 at that same time.

 Graduates of an associate degree program in drafting technology who aspire to advanced careers in engineering and architecture may consider acquiring a bachelor's degree in a relevant field.
 Credits obtained in the associate degree program may be applied to a 4-year degree in a subject like engineering, architecture, and mathematics.